AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ### totalizer
 An optional object used to define the parameters for collecting and displaying a Mission Totalizer.
-This is used to provide information on how long the user has been observing for a given set of conditions, usually this is just the transect id.
+This is used to provide information on how long the user has been recording and/or observing.
-In this case, the totalizer show how long the user has been observing on a current transect.
+The totalizer can be given an optional list of fields to monitor.
+It one of the fields changes, then the totalizer will reset.
+This it typically set to the transect id, so the totalizer will show the time or distance recording/observing on a given transect.
+If fields are given, then the fields must be in the dialog (otherwise, they will never change).
+If an empty object is given to the totalizer, it will display how many kilometers you have been observing, and reset each time to stop/stop observing.

 The totalizer has the following properties

-* fields
+* fields (o)
 * fontsize (o)
 * includeon (o)
 * includeoff (o)